GLG 3.6 Release: New Features and

 A new Map transformation

 can be used to convert a numerical or string key to an output value.
-A Map transformation has a list of

 is found, the corresponding output value is used; otherwise, the

 last value from the list of values will be used.
 The type of the

 are attached to: D, S or G.